 I spend most of my time listening to Dharma talks and following guided meditations.
 Dharma talks are typically 60-minute talks that are about self, subjects ranging from fear to death to love and joy.

 There are good, free guided meditations at the UCLA Mindful Awareness Research Center.
-This short meditation is great, too.
+This short meditation is great, too, and anything from Dr. Robert Foster.
 Jack Kornfield has wonderful guided meditations for sale, too .
 I enjoy meditations on loving kindness, forgiveness, breathing, awareness, joy, and working with difficulties.

 Jack’s CD collection comes with two CDs, each with three meditations.
 The three meditations are combined into one long audio track, making it hard to jump around between meditations.
 To help with this, I’ve copy-pasted the start and end of each meditation below.